Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Results

 \subsection{RQ1: Dataset Performance on Top 25 CWEs}

 We evaluated the effectiveness of language models trained on various vulnerability datasets in detecting the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe} using our curated benchmark, \benchmark.
-Table~\ref{tb:model_performance} presents comprehensive results across eight datasets and six model architectures, revealing critical insights about generalization capabilities in vulnerability detection.
-We primarily use accuracy as the evaluation metric because \benchmark contains a balanced number of vulnerable and non-vulnerable samples for each CWE, making accuracy straightforward to interpret and directly comparable to the random guessing baseline (0.5).
+Table~\ref{tb:model_performance} presents comprehensive results across eight datasets and five model architectures.
+We primarily use accuracy as the evaluation metric because \benchmark contains a balanced number of vulnerable and non-vulnerable samples for each dataset, making accuracy straightforward to interpret and directly comparable to the random guessing baseline (0.5).
 In contrast, metrics such as F1-score can sometimes be misleading.
 For instance, a naive model that predicts all samples as vulnerable would achieve perfect recall (1.0), precision of 0.5, and thus an inflated F1-score of 0.667, despite performing no better than random guessing.

-\myparagraph{The Generalization Gap: Self-Testing vs. Cross-Dataset Performance} Our analysis reveals a pattern of poor generalization across existing vulnerability datasets.
-UniXcoder, which consistently achieves the strongest performance across datasets, exemplifies this trend.
-When trained on BigVul, it achieves an impressive self-testing accuracy of 0.776 but suffers a 33\% performance drop to 0.519 on \benchmark — barely above random chance.
-This pattern persists across popular datasets: CVEfixes (0.713 → 0.607), PrimeVul (0.567 → 0.337), and most severely, DiverseVul (0.641 → 0.402).
-The magnitude of these performance gaps suggests that existing datasets may promote memorization rather than genuine vulnerability pattern recognition.
-Models appear to overfit to dataset-specific characteristics, failing to capture generalizable vulnerability signatures.

-\myparagraph{\dataset: Prioritizing Generalization Over Self-Testing Performance} Our \dataset demonstrates a fundamentally different trade-off between self-testing and generalization performance.
-While UniXcoder achieves a modest self-testing accuracy of 0.584, lower than most competing datasets, it delivers exceptional cross-dataset performance of 0.767 on \benchmark, representing the highest generalization capability across all evaluated datasets.
-This performance inversion is particularly evident when comparing \dataset to datasets like BigVul and DiverseVul, which achieve high self-testing scores but fail catastrophically on independent evaluation.
-The pattern holds across multiple models: DeepSeek-Coder-1.3B trained on \dataset achieves 0.788 cross-dataset accuracy, substantially outperforming its 0.583 self-testing performance.